Andrée & Rosenqvist: Golden era

 In 1919 prohibition came into force in Finland.
 This led to excessive smuggling of alcohol from Estonia, Sweden, Poland and other countries, and therefore to a growing need of fast and high-quality boats, such as Andrée & Rosenqvist produced.
 Famous smugglers' names, such as Algoth Niska, are marked on the order books, but also the Finnish Customs bought several speedboats respectively.

-In the same year a new set of engines were introduced.
+In the same year a new set of engines was introduced.
 In 1920 the company sold seven large yachts and 27 motor boats.
 The yachts were powered by heavy duty Andros T engines, which ran 450 1/min and the smaller boats were equipped with light Andros L's, which ran at speed 800–1200 1/min.
 The number of personnel was 100 in the boat works and 100 in the engine shop.

 The production of speedboats started to reduce gradually from 1923.
 In 1926 a new regulation limited the maximum speed of privately owned boats to 12 knots; having a faster boat needed a special permit.
 The orders of fast boats almost ceased.
 The prohibition was ended in 1932.